jpbarraca/syte/README.md

 ![Syte Tent.io](https://github.com/rigoneri/syte/blob/master/readme-imgs/f-10.png?raw=true)

+### Linkedin
+The current purpose of this fork is to integrate with Linkedin.
+Auth is working.
+But the profile is not built yet.

 ## Responsive UI

 Syte is responsive, which means that it scales down to a mobile device screen size.